Azure/azure-iot-sdks/c/doc/devbox_setup.md

 ## Setup a Windows development environment

 This section shows you how to use Visual Studio to build an IoT Hubs client application to run on Windows.

 - Install [Visual Studio 2015][visual-studio].
 You should ensure that your Visual Studio installation includes Visual C++ 2015 and NuGet Package Manager.

+- Install [git](www.git-scm.com) making sure git.exe can be run from a command line.

+- Install [nuget](www.nuget.org). nuget.exe must be in your PATH so it is executable from any location.

 - Clone the latest version of this repository to your local machine.
 Use the **master** branch to ensure you fetch the latest release version.